-As noted in the Adequacy of Resources section (page 57), within 90 days of being notified of funding, we will hire 10 FSCS School Coordinators (also called Community School Coordinators)-one coordinator for each school.
-FSCS School Coordinators will be employed by the project with input from the school.
-The FSCS School Coordinators will all serve full-time (100% FTE).
+As noted in the Adequacy of Resources section (page 58), within 90 days of being notified of funding, we will hire 11 School Coordinators-one Coordinator for each school.
+School Coordinators will be employed by the project with input from the school.
+The School Coordinators will all serve full-time (100% FTE).
 Qualifications include a postsecondary degree with a Bachelor's strongly preferred (85% of our coordinators have a Bachelors and those that do not are in extremely rural schools); a minimum of five years of experience in partnership engagement; skills and knowledge coordinating a multi-faceted program; demonstrated knowledge in best practices to support students to and through school; experience partnering with families; excellent written and oral communication and presentation skills; exceptional organizational skills and ability to multi-task.
-Among the FSCS School Coordinators' duties will be their ongoing leadership and support for the School Advisory Board; liaising with community partners; continually assessing the needs of students; and leading the work at the school site.
+Among the School Coordinators' duties will be their ongoing leadership and support for the School Advisory Board; liaising with community partners; continually assessing the needs of students; and leading the work at the school site.